Lubbock, Texas: Population

-Race and ethnicity
+Racial and ethnic composition

 In 2019, Lubbock had a racial and ethnic makeup of 50.1% non-Hispanic whites, 7.1% Blacks and African Americans, 0.3% American Indians and Alaska Natives, 2.6% Asians, <0.1% Native Hawaiian or other Pacific Islander, 0.1% some other race, and 2.4% two or more races.
 The Hispanic and Latino American population (of any race) was an estimated 37.4% of the total population.
 For comparison and contrast in 2020, the racial and ethnic makeup of the city was 47.58% non-Hispanic white, 9.57% Black or African American, 0.48% Native American or Alaska Native, 3.59% Asian alone, 0.06% Pacific Islander, 0.32% some other race, 2.81% multiracial, and 35.6% Hispanic or Latino American of any race.
 The diversifying population reflected state- and nationwide trends among traditional minority populations.

 In 2010, the racial makeup of the city was 75.8% White, 8.6% Black or African American, 0.7% Native American, 2.4% Asian, 0.1% Pacific Islander, 9.9% from other races, and 2.5% from two or more races.
 Hispanics or Latin Americans of any race were 32.1% of the population.
 Non-Hispanic whites were 55.7% of the population in 2010, down from 77.2% in 1970.
 In 2000, the city's racial makeup was 72.9% White, 8.7% African American, 0.6% Native American, 1.5% Asian, <0.1% Pacific Islander, 14.3% from other races, and 2.0% from two or more races.
 Hispanics or Latinos of any race were 27.5% of the population.

 Religion

 Christianity is the dominant religion in Lubbock and its metropolitan area, being part of the Bible Belt.
 As of 2020, the largest Christian groups were Baptists, followed by the Catholic Church and Methodism.
 The largest Baptist denominations within the Lubbock area are the Southern Baptist Convention and Baptist General Convention of Texas.
 Catholics within the metropolitan area are primarily served by the Roman Catholic Diocese of Lubbock.
 Methodists are divided between the United Methodist Church and other smaller Methodist bodies.
+The Church of Jesus Christ of Latter-Day Saints dedicated a temple in the city in 2002 that serves church members living in West Texas, the Panhandle, and adjacent parts of New Mexico.

 Of the religious population, 1.9% practiced Islam; the Islamic religion is the second largest in the area as of 2020.
 Eastern faiths including Buddhism and Hinduism were collectively the third largest groups in Lubbock, and Judaism was practiced by an estimated 0.1% of the population.